metalbear-co/mirrord.dev/content/docs/using-mirrord/vscode-extension/index.md

 If config file path is not specified in the launch configuration environment, the plugin will try to find a default config.

-Default config is the lexicographically first file in `<PROJECT ROOT>/.mirrord` directory that ends with `mirrord`.
+The default config is the lexicographically first file in `<PROJECT ROOT>/.mirrord` directory that ends with `mirrord`.
 Accepted config file extensions are: `json`, `toml`, `yml` and `yaml`.

 ## Managing the mirrord Binary